-Conservation Colorado is a left-of-center organization that promotes environmentalist policies in Colorado.
+Conservation Colorado is an advocacy group that promotes left-of-center environmentalist policies in Colorado.
 It also helps elect candidates that support more environmental regulations.
 The organization is a major critic of Colorado’s oil and gas industry and has supported stricter regulation of the industry, advocating for legislation in 2019 which stunted the growth of the industry.
 1 Conservation Colorado is an opponent of carbon free nuclear energy.
 2

 The organization is a supporter of the “Global Deal for Nature,” which calls for the conservation of half of the lands and oceans on the planet by 2050.
 As a part of implementing that program, the organization has called upon Colorado to block development on 30% of Colorado’s lands by 2030.
 3

-The organization also applauded President Joe Biden’s moratorium on all new oil and gas leasing on federal lands.
+In January 2021, the organization supported then-President Joe Biden’s executive order placing a moratorium on all new oil and gas leasing on federal lands.
 4

 Conservation Colorado is an environmentalist organization based in Denver, Colorado.
 The organization supports left-of-center environmentalist regulations and supports politicians who seek to implement such regulations and is an outspoken critic of the state’s oil and gas industry.
 In 2019, it supported legislation which gave the Colorado Oil and Gas Conservation Commission more power to regulate the industry.
 It has also accused the conventional energy industry of “overstepping a social boundary” by expanding into heavily populated areas.
 5